ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-1.md

 4. getInputSignal — Returns the generated signal (stored in the inputSignal variable)
 5. getInputSignalAfterFilter — Returns the filtered signal (stored in the inputSignalAfterFilter variable)

-Define these functions under Filters.cpp using the code below:
+Define these functions in `Filters.cpp` using the code below:

 ```cpp
 #include "Filters.h"